FerranMarin/axie-scholar-utilities/docs/pages/docker_compose_cmds.md

 - payments.json
 - secrets.json
-- results.log

 Check the format on the index page of this wiki, but in general what I recommend you do is:

 1. Download the payments file from [here](https://axie.management/tracker/payments).
 I recomend re-naming the file to payments.json.
-If you do not get it from there, you will need to build it yourself.
-If you are planning to use percent payments, in that case, please just have a payments.json that only contains this inside:
+If you do not get it from there, you will need to build it yourself.For that you need to have a payments.json that only contains this inside:

         { }